pulibrary/dacs_handbook/research/metadata_repurposing_with_ai/legacy_pdfs_to_aspace.md

 I then entered the same prompt and the 4 remaining links to the legacy inventories in figgy.

 Blocker 1.
-Here, I encountered a minor roadblock: Claude required me to upload the PDF's manually (it said it couldn't get them from figgy because figgy is not in its domain--there may be a way to address this but I didn't pursue it).
+Here, I encountered a minor roadblock: Claude required me to upload the PDF's manually (it said it couldn't get them from figgy because figgy is not in its domain--it may have been respecting the robots file, which disallows everything, but I didn't pursue it).

 Blocker 2.
 I then immediately hit a larger roadblock when I uploaded the 4 PDF's: Claude couldn't process them all at once because it has a 100 page limit per chat.
 So I had to process the 4 files in 3 discrete chat sessions.